alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-29-creating_sorted_tables_in_angular.markdown

 permalink:  creating_sorted_tables_in_angular
 ---

 One of the main components of the front-end development project that I've been working on is a sortable table in Angular.
 For this post, I'm going to focus on how I would convert the game objects from my Ruby on Rails application into a sortable table for Angular.
 A great feature of Angular is that you can create classes and models with individual typescript files that you can import into your components.
 To get started, you can build game.ts, which will describe the Game class as well as the array of objects inside of it.
-There are a number of attributes attached to the game object, but for this example, I only want to display six of them inside of the table.
+There are several attributes attached to the original game object, but for this example, I only want to display six of them inside the table.
 A Game will have a name, objective, # of players, reward points, genre, and a category.

 ```
 export class Game {